jur/smp86xxsdk/README.md

 # Test Setup
 The test is configured in config.mk.

+You can configure CLIENTIP and SERVERIP in this file.
+The default is that it tries to auto-detect the IP of the server (the host computer where you run make).
+It assumes that dma-2500 will be resolved by a name server to the ip address of the Zyxel DMA-2500.

 The OSD test works with the following configuration:
-TESTPRG = smptest
+* TESTPRG = smptest
-USELOCALLIBS = no
+* USELOCALLIBS = no

 The video playback test needs the following configuration (default):
-TESTPRG = playrawmp4
+* TESTPRG = playrawmp4
-USELOCALLIBS = yes
+* USELOCALLIBS = yes

-As there is no full support for video and audio in the libaries, you need to use the libraries which are installed on the DMA 2500.
+As there is no full support for video and audio in the libaries, you need to use the libraries which are installed on the DMA-2500.

 # Run Test
 You need first to boot the Zyxel DMA-2500 and connect it to the network.
 The